oleksandr-stepanenko/team-tools/README.md

 1. Identify which component the style belongs to
 2. Add the style to the appropriate component file
-3. If creating a new component, add an import to `main.css`
+3. If creating a new component, add an import to `styles.css`